percona/doc-style-guide/docs/callouts.md

 # Callouts and admonitions

-Callouts emphasize important or helpful information.
+Callouts emphasize important or helpful information that is not part of the text flow.
+Readers may skip callouts since they are outside of the paragraph.
+To test if something should be a note or warning, write the text first as part of the paragraph and then decide if you need to make the information a callout.

+Do not use too many callouts.
+When you use too many notes they lose their effectiveness and blend into the other information.

+Do not use a callout that provides information that the user needs to succeed with the task.

 The following callouts are used:

 | Name | Description |
 |---|---|